makehaapis/Lippukauppa.fi/README.md

 # Lippukauppa.fi

-This is ASP.NET CORE E-Commerce application for selling tickets for events.
-Data is saved into SQL database.
-Razor views handles the frontend UI.
+ASP.NET CORE MVC E-commerce application for selling event tickets with paypal integration.

 You can find my demo of this project running in Azure Here:
 + https://lippukauppa.azurewebsites.net